 HOTEL WITH EIFFEL TOWER VIEWS

-If you can afford it, why not treating yourself with the pleasure of going to sleep with an amazing Eiffel Tower view, lit up at night?
-Some of Paris’ top luxury hotels come also with great views of the Eiffel Tower, especially beautiful during its night show.
+If you can afford it, why not treat yourself to the pleasure of waking up with an amazing Eiffel Tower balcony view?
+Some of Paris’ top luxury hotels, well known for their great facilities and amazing interiors, also come with the best views of the Eiffel Tower, especially beautiful during its night show.

-If a hotel with Eiffel Tower views is not possible this time, staying centrally and close to a metro stop is the best solution for such a quick trip to Paris.
-Saint-Germain-des-Prés is a beautiful area to stay in Paris, especially if you are visiting Paris for the first time.
-It is beautiful, central, and there are plenty of bars options around for a late drink.
+Le Marais is a beautiful area to stay in Paris, especially if you are visiting Paris for the first time.
+It is beautiful, central, and there are plenty of bar and restaurant options around.

-We’ve structured this guide to visiting Paris in a day to be extremely walkable and most of the time you shouldn’t need any transportation other than your two feet to navigate Paris for a day.
+We’ve structured this guide to visiting Paris in one day to be extremely walkable, and most of the time, you shouldn’t need any transportation other than your two feet to navigate Paris.

-We recommend, however, reading our Metro of Paris quick guide to get familiar with the metro system in Paris as there are a couple of times in this one day in Paris itinerary where the metro comes in handy.
-For such a short trip and the stops considered, it is not necessary to buy a special metro pass and you will be fine with single metro tickets.
+We recommend, however, reading our Metro of Paris quick guide to get familiar with the metro system in Paris as there are a couple of times in this Paris 1-day itinerary where the metro comes in handy.
+For such a short trip and the stops considered, it is not necessary to buy a special metro pass, and you will be fine with single metro tickets.